alexandraldavis/blog/content/post/eine-geistige-heimat/index.md

 My flight to Germany was a disaster.
 A hydraulic leak delayed the journey from Newark to Munich by five hours.
 We all boarded the plane, ready to depart until the crew announced the bad news: a hydraulic leak.
 We begrudgingly dragged ourselves back into the airport, where the gate was reassigned.
 The boarding time was pushed back another hour for what felt like an eternity until the crew finally recruited a new aircraft.

 I was exhausted by the time I arrived in Hamburg after rebooking my connection from Munich.
 I lost an entire day thanks to United Airlines.
 A piercing migraine lingered as I headed to the nearest supermarket to find my hungry and dehydrated self something to eat.
-I had not left my accommodation for more than five minutes before a stranger talked to me.
+I had not left my accommodation for more than five minutes before a stranger addressed me.

 She asked for the time.
 I was caught so off-guard that it took me a few seconds to retrieve my phone so that I could answer.